<Home/Articles/Discover Mexico’s highlights

 |

-Mexico has a lot going for it whatever kind of holiday you have in mind.
-Enjoy the changing landscapes as you travel, from mountains to tropical forest and from mangroves to desert.
-Take some time in each region to get to know the local cuisine – a highlight for everyone whether you’re foodie or not.
-Pacific beaches tempt surfers to their renowned breaks, whilst sheltered coves of dazzling blue – perfect for swimming and snorkelling – punctuate the Caribbean coast.
-When you add historical intrigue and a rich culture into all that natural splendour, you have yourself an extremely compelling holiday destination which will suit all sorts of visitors.
+Whether you’re dreaming of compelling ancient ruins, soft sands lapped by the shimmering waves, or the best shrimp tacos you’ve ever eaten, Mexico answers the call.
+Relish the changing landscapes as you travel through this gigantic nation; from heaven-reaching mountains to tropical forests; from vibrant mangroves thriving with wildlife to sprawling desert.
+Take some time in each region to dive deep into the local cuisine – a highlight for everyone who visits Mexico, whether you’re a self-proclaimed foodie or not.
+Pacific beaches tempt surfers to their renowned breaks, whilst sheltered coves of dazzling blue – perfect for swimming and snorkeling – punctuate the Caribbean coast.
+When you add historical intrigue and a rich and artistic culture into all that natural splendor, you have yourself a magnificent holiday destination that few can resist.

 Tulum beach Mexico

-Sitting at nearly 2,500 metres altitude and surrounded by mountains, Mexico City boasts a spectacular location.
-This sprawling metropolis of 25 million souls may seem a little intimidating at first, but its colonial heart and impressive cultural sights will soon win you over.
+Sitting at nearly 2,500 meters altitude and surrounded by mountains, Mexico City boasts a spectacular location.
+This sprawling metropolis of 25 million may seem a little intimidating at first, but its vivid spirit, endless people-watching, incredible foodie spots colonial heart and impressive cultural sights will soon win you over.

 City Palacio de Bellas Artes - Holiday to Mexico City